odea-project/qAlgorithms/report/report.md

 <b> readcsv: </b>
 This function parses data points from a text file (.csv) and constructs a vector containing individual scans.
 Within each scan, data points are ordered by m/z in increasing order.
+Reading data in this way requires a RawData object to be created first, since it is passed by reference.
 These functions primarily exist for testing since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.
 If used to read data, an error has to be specified for each centroid.
 If the error is supposed to be a certain ppm of the mass, a dummy value suffices since this is handled in **makeCumError**.